canonical/snapd-desktop-integration/README.md

 Use "./format-source.sh" after any change to automatically format the code.

 You can also add that script to your `.git/hooks/pre-commit` script to make an automatic format before any commit.
-Or add it with the `check` parameter to just check the format without modifying it.
+Or add it with the `pre-commit` parameter to just check the format without modifying it.

 ## Tests and coverage check